Common-Codes/self-host-monorepo/crispy/README.md

 *We recommend hosting Crispy on Firebase, which it was designed for.
 For Firestore security rules, go to [`SECURITY.md`](https://github.com/Common-Codes/self-host-monorepo/blob/main/crispy/SECURITY.md).

-Crispy **can** be hosted on other NoSQL backends, but some major changes are needed.
+Crispy **can** be hosted on other SQL/NoSQL backends, but some major changes are needed.
 This may get covered in a future update of these docs.

 ### Advanced
 **💡Tip:** We recommend hosting Crispy and verbose on the same VPS.